What are healthy carbohydrates for a diabetic?

 Simple and Complex Carbs

-Simple sugars/carbs – refined white sugars, white flours, white breads, white pastas – these uptake into the bloodstream without the need for digestive processing and spike blood sugar faster and higher.
+Simple sugars/carbs – refined white sugars, white flours, white breads, white pastas – these uptake into the bloodstream with little digestive processing needed, and therefore, they tend to spike blood sugar faster and higher.

 Complex sugars/carbs – have to get processed and converted to glucose and take longer to enter the bloodstream.
-Complex carbohydrates are often loaded in fiber filled foods and the fiber is there to slow digestion and absorption of glucose so that blood sugar raises slower and hormone levels stay more stable.
+Complex carbohydrates are often higher in dietary fiber, and the fiber is there to slow digestion and absorption of glucose so that blood sugar raises slower and hormone levels stay more stable.

 Here's a list of some of simple and complex carbs so you can see the difference between them:

-It's good to be aware of what simple and complex carbs are because if you go read other websites you will notice that the carbohydrate advice for diabetics often says to include complex carbs.
+It's good to be aware of what simple and complex carbs are because if you go read other websites you will notice that the carbohydrate advice for people with diabetes, often says to include complex carbs.

 However what you need to know is that…